DEGIRO review

 The actual cost of investing at DEGIRO in 2026

-DEGIRO restructured its fee system in October 2025.
-The headline got cheaper — but the new structure has constraints that matter for your broker choice.
+The headline commission is low — but the structure has constraints that matter for your broker choice.

 Cost item What it is Amount